 The resulting enriched title provides more complete semantic coverage of product attributes and usage scenarios.

-\vpara{Visual Expansion.} To complement text enrichment, we apply an MLLM for multi-granularity visual-level augmentation, which performs both global enhancement (\eg, main subject image extraction, background and angular diversification) and local enhancement (\eg, logos and fine-grained details refinement), thereby enriching visual semantics and preserving key product cues.
+\vpara{Visual Expansion.} To complement text enrichment, we apply an MLLM for multi-granularity visual-level augmentation, which performs global enhancement (\eg, main subject image extraction, background diversification) and local enhancement (\eg, logo and fine-grained detail refinement), to enrich visual semantics and preserve key product cues.

 Given a product image $I$, the MLLM performs a two-stage visual augmentation.
-In the first stage, it edits $I$ to remove irrelevant content while preserving essential product attributes, producing clean and standardized main subject images $I^{m}$.
-In the second stage, similar to~\cite{zhang2024gme, tian2023stablerep, gu2023compodiff}, the model takes $I^{m}$ as input and performs context-guided editing to synthesize a set of diverse yet semantically consistent variants $\{ I_{1}^{c}, I_{2}^{c}, \ldots, I_{n}^{c} \}$ that differ in background composition, angle, and detail enhancement:
+First, it edits $I$ to remove irrelevant content while preserving essential product attributes, yielding standardized main subject images $I^{m}$.
+Second, following~\cite{zhang2025bridging, tian2023stablerep, gu2024compodiff}, the model leverages $I^{m}$ to synthesize diverse yet semantically consistent variants $\{ I_{1}^{c}, I_{2}^{c}, \ldots, I_{n}^{c} \}$ via context-guided editing, varying in background, viewpoint, and details:

-For background variation, a set of background references and the main subject image $I^{m}$ are provided, from which the MLLM generates background-aware prompts $\text{prompt}_k$ describing contextual semantics (\eg, scene style or lighting).
-These prompts are then used to guide visually coherent background editing while maintaining product integrity.
+For background variation, the MLLM takes background references and the main subject $I^{m}$ to generate context-aware prompts $\text{prompt}_k$ (\eg, scene style or lighting).
+These prompts then guide visually coherent background synthesis while strictly preserving product integrity.